 The bankruptcy court addressed the scope of the safe harbor in Metavante.
-Metavante Corporation had an interest rate swap with LBSF, and LBHI's and LBSF's bankruptcies entitled Metavante to terminate the swap.
-Metavante, being out of the money, did not terminate.
-However, s2(a)(iii) of the parties' ISDA Master Agreement allowed Metavante to suspend its performance, which it did.
+Metavante Corporation had an interest rate swap with LBSF, and LBHI's and LBSF's bankruptcies entitled Metavante

-By May 2009 Metavante owed more than \$6.6m to Lehman, and Lehman moved to compel Metavante to perform, arguing that Metavante should not be allowed to sit back without paying and wait until interest rates changed to its advantage.[16]
-The court agreed, holding that, notwithstanding its contractual right (but not obligation) to terminate and s2(a)(iii), Metavante could not 'ride the market' for a year, neither performing nor terminating.
-The court held that Metavante should have either terminated 'fairly contemporaneously' with the filings, or continued to perform its obligations under the swap.[17]
+By May 2009 Metavante owed more than \$6.6 million to Lehman, and Lehman moved to compel Metavante to perform, arguing that Metavante should not be allowed to sit back without paying and wait until interest rates changed to its advantage.16 The court agreed, holding that, notwithstanding its contractual right (but not obligation) to terminate, and § 2(a)(iii), Metavante could not "ride the market" for a year, neither performing nor terminating.
+The court held that Metavante should have either terminated "fairly contemporaneously" with the filings, or continued to perform its obligations under the swap.17

-While there was little case law on point, until the Metavante decision, parties had reason to think they could rely on the terms of the ISDA Master Agreement, which on its face allows an out-of-the-money, non-defaulting party to suspend performance and terminate only when it was in the money.[18]
-Metavante changes that by holding that the safe harbor closes soon after the debtor's bankruptcy filing.[19]
-The holding is in keeping with Judge Peck's comments from the bench in several contexts that he is wary of 'bankruptcy opportunism'.
+While there was little case law on point, until the Metavante decision, parties had reason to think they could rely on the terms of the ISDA Master Agreement, which on its face allows an out-of-the-money, non-defaulting party to suspend performance and terminate only when it was in the money.18 Metavante changes that by holding that the safe harbor closes soon after the debtor's bankruptcy filing.19 The holding is in keeping with Judge Peck's comments from the bench in several contexts that he is wary of "bankruptcy opportunism."
 However, the Metavante decision has been appealed, so the bankruptcy court's decision may not be the final word on this issue.